More of the Same: Persistent Representational Harms Under Increased Representation: Background

-To better understand representation in AI systems, various bias benchmarks and evaluations have been developed to measure social biases that contribute to representational harms.
-These evaluations typically rely on templates specifying gender and occupation \cite{rudinger2018gender,zhao2018gender}, sentences containing specific stereotypes \cite{nadeem2020stereoset,nangia2020crows}, or the analysis of marked words generated when prompting specific social groups \cite{cheng2023marked}.
-However, all of these evaluations require the explicit specification of gender, despite the fact that gender biases can also emerge in outputs where gender is not specified in the prompt.
-Some evaluations focus on who is represented, such as gender and occupation benchmarks \cite{rudinger2018gender,zhao2018gender}, while others measure the presence of stereotypes using crowdsourced templates \cite{nadeem2020stereoset,nangia2020crows}.
-Marked Personas \cite{cheng2023marked} provides insights into how people are represented by identifying statistically significant words that differentiate social groups, but it requires analysis of these words and does not enable aggregate analysis across context.
-To our knowledge, no existing evaluation framework allows for the analysis of how groups are represented without explicitly specifying the group in the prompt.
+General evaluation methods and benchmarks to understand and measure social biases in AI systems have also been developed.
+These evaluations typically rely on templates specifying social groups \cite{rudinger2018gender,zhao2018gender}, sentences containing specific stereotypes \cite{nadeem2020stereoset,nangia2020crows}, or the analysis of marked words generated when prompting specific social groups \cite{cheng2023marked}.
+However, all of these evaluations require the explicit specification of social groups, despite the fact that biases can also emerge in outputs where social groups are not specified in the prompt.
+Some evaluations focus on who is represented, such as gender and occupation benchmarks \cite{rudinger2018gender,zhao2018gender}, while others measure the presence of stereotypes using crowdsourced templates \cite{nadeem2020stereoset,nangia2020crows}. \citet{luccioni2023stable} develop a methodology for understanding who is represented in images.
+Marked Personas \cite{cheng2023marked} provide insights into how people are represented by identifying statistically significant words that differentiate social groups, but it requires explicit group specification in the prompts.
+In the context of word embeddings, ~\citet{swinger2019biases} proposed a method for enumerating potential biases without pre-specifying social groups, but this approach does not address the question of biases in generative AI outputs.
+To our knowledge, no existing evaluation framework allows for the analysis of how groups are represented within generations without explicitly specifying the group in the prompt for LLMs.
 This gap is critical, as generative AI is frequently used in scenarios where users do not explicitly mention gender or other demographic groups, making it essential to analyze implicit biases in such contexts.